seanbreckenridge/HPI/doc/TROUBLESHOOTING_INSTALLS.md

 ENABLE_USER_SITE: True
 ```

 That should let you which directories python is scanning for imports.
-Check any of the `site-packages` directories, for a files like:
+Check any of the `site-packages` directories, for files like:

 ```
 promnesia_sean